 - Download and share this free copy of our GERD brochure to help others learn about the condition.

 - Download our free introductory packet on GERD.

-- Join IFFGD and use your voice to make a difference.
+- Join with IFFGD and use your voice to make a difference.

 - Find IFFGD on Facebook and Twitter and join the conversation.